MikeGawi/ePiframe/README.md

 * Check configuration with ```./ePiframe.py --check-config```
 * Do a test with ```./ePiframe.py --test``` without sending photo to display
 * Reboot ePiframe device to start enabled SPI support and automatically run frame
-* Enjoy Your ePiframe!
+* Enjoy your ePiframe!

-Additionaly You can (on Your own risk):
+Additionaly you can (on your own risk):
 * [Install ZRAM](https://haydenjames.io/raspberry-pi-performance-add-zram-kernel-parameters/) to "get" more RAM and boost RasPI
 * [Assign the lowest RAM amount (16) to GPU](https://www.raspberrypi.org/documentation/configuration/config-txt/memory.md) or in ```sudo raspi-config``` go to *Performance Options -> GPU Memory* and set this value to the minimum (16)